tibs/fish-and-chips-and-kafka-talk/README.rst

 .. _`PyCon UK 2022`: https://2022.pyconuk.org/
 .. _CamPUG: https://www.meetup.com/CamPUG/

-  *Apache Kafka is either a registered trademark or a trademarks of the Apache Software Foundation in the United States and/or other countries*
+  *Apache Kafka is either a registered trademark or a trademark of the Apache Software Foundation in the United States and/or other countries*

 Links mentioned in the slides